google/codeworld/RequirementChecker.md

     -}

-`Description` is a user-readable arbitrary string, which is used in the output to provide a section header explaining what went wrong.
+`Description` is a user-readable arbitrary string, which is used in the output to provide a section header summarizing this requirement.
-The `Rules` are YAML machine-readable descriptions of the formal requirements that are verified.
+The `Rules` are YAML machine-readable descriptions of the formal rules that are verified.
 Details on the rules are below.
-(There is a second, older format for requirements, which is not described here and will go away soon.)
+A program can contain multiple REQUIRES blocks, one for each top-level requirement.
+Each requirement can then have any number of rules that must pass before that requirement is satisfied.

 An XREQUIRES comment is an obfuscated variation on REQUIRES.
-Instead of a single requirement, it contains a base64-encoded and gzipped list of requirements.
+Instead of a single requirement, it contains a compressed and base64-encoded list of requirements.
+(It is possible to include multiple XREQUIRES blocks, but it's not necessary.)
 It looks like this:

     {-
         XREQUIRES